 Arriving for surgery and leaving after surgery

-We advise traveling patients to arrive in Los Gatos or the surrounding area by the evening prior to their first pre-operative consultation.
+We advise traveling patients to arrive in Durango or the surrounding area by the evening prior to their first pre-operative consultation.
 Typically this will be the Sunday evening, with a pre-operative office visit taking place on the Monday (although scheduling may vary).

 Traveling patients are cleared to travel home following their post-operative in-office visit, which usually takes place the Monday following surgery (again scheduling may vary).
-This means that the average traveling patient will spend 8 nights in Los Gatos or surroundings before heading home.
+This means that the average traveling patient will spend 8 nights in Durango or surroundings before heading home.

 When making traveling plans, please consult with the office for your personalized pre-op, surgery and post-op schedule and for individualized advice on making suitable travel arrangements.